herckalm/Coursera_Capstone/README.md

-This is the Readme file for the IBM Data Science Professional Certificate capstone project.
+Files of the IBM Data Science Professional Certificate capstone project.

-The file will be updated regilarly as the project progresses.